bcen/ci-dispatcher/README.md

 $config['debug'] = true;
 ```

+`debug`:

+Whether to show or hide debug information.

-Set `debug` to `true` for more debugging exception and helpful message.
+Set to `true` to show exception.

-Set `debug` to `false` for error 404 response when stuff gone wrong.
+Set to `false` to return error 404 response when stuff gone wrong.

+`middlewares`:

-`middlewares` should be an array of class name that will be processed as middleware.
+An array of middleware class(es) to be processed before/after dispatch.

 When specifying the middlewares, it can be a fully qualified class name if it is autoloaded, otherwise
-the class must live under `application/middlewares/` in order for CI-Dispatcher to load it (Note: naming convention apply).
+the class must live under `application/middlewares/` in order for CI-Dispatcher to load it (Note: naming convention applies).

 ##### dependencies.php #####

-This configuration file is used for `DIContainer` to load dependencies and inject
+This configuration file is used for `DIContainer` to load dependencies and inject them
-into Middlewares, DispatchableController and DispatchableResource.
+into Middlewares, DispatchableController and DispatchableResource's constructor.

 `DIContainer` is a copy cat of [`Pimple`](http://pimple.sensiolabs.org/).

 ```php